 In line with our UNFCCC commitment, we employ a range of strategies that seek to reduce GHG emissions generation on and off the course.
 We prioritize alternative energy use across all event operations.
 The Thunderbirds purchase 100% renewable electricity through RECs from the local utility, APS, to mitigate the tournament's scope 2 footprint, and generators that are not plugged into the grid run on biodiesel.
-Most WM trucks used to haul tournament waste run on compressed natural gas and emit fewer GHG emissions than traditional diesel.
+Most WM trucks used to haul tournament waste run on compressed natural gas and emit less than half the GHG emissions of traditional diesel.
 The tournament's longstanding success with sending zero waste to landfill prevents GHG emissions associated with material end-of-life.